 Each shared their personal experience and lessons for how best to disrupt and transform the system: from creating empowering digital solutions to starting a social movement or testing out ideas in a specific geography as a stepping stone for wider change.

-The day gave delegates the chance to interact with several hundred thinkers and doers across the health, care, digital, voluntary, community and social enterprise sectors, who were all interested in ways to create a more people-powered health system and reduce health inequalities.
+The day gave delegates the chance to interact with several hundred thinkers and doers across the health, care, digital, voluntary, community and social enterprise sectors, all of whom were interested in ways to create a more people-powered health system and reduce health inequalities.

 The day was hosted by Halima Khan, Executive Director of Health Lab with Kieron Boyle, Chief Executive, Guy’s and St Thomas’ Charity.

 The main sessions on the day were live-streamed, for those who couldn't attend in person.
-It can now be replayed in the window above, or follow the conversation on the day by using the Twitter hashtag #peoplepoweredhealth.
+This can now be replayed in full, or you can follow the conversation on the day by using the Twitter hashtag #peoplepoweredhealth.

 Forward thinkers, leaders, decision makers, practitioners and doers within the health and care system.
 Digital designers and drivers in social action with a focus on People Powered Health.